BDS Blog

 These bearings can also be mounted or unmounted and utilize both ball and roller bearings.

 This bearing style is composed of one or two rows of balls or rollers (made from steel) that reside between inner and outer rings.
+Often raceways or grooves are cut into the rings to guide the rolling elements properly.

 Once you figure out if your bearing is a plain or rolling bearing, you can move on to step number two of identification.